Health Insurance and Mental Health Services

 We try to give every psychological testing patient an estimate of what their costs could be if your insurance company does not process their claims as anticipated.
 If you do not receive one at your first appointment, please ask.

 Is my clinician in-network with my health insurance?

 If you're looking for counselors that accept BCBS in Cary NC, all of our therapists are in-network.
 That said, we are not in-network providers for all plans within BCBS, even though we do have a contract with them (confusing, we know).
 Some of our mental health professionals are in network with Cigna, Aetna, Tricare, and Medicare as well.
 We cannot guarantee that the clinician you see at Etheridge Psychology is considered to be an in-network provider for your specific plan.
 Again, calling your insurance company is the best way for you to find out.

 How do I find out if services will be covered?

 While we do try to verify benefits as a courtesy, healthcare providers are not required to verify patient benefits and eligibility with insurance companies.
-That is the patient's responsibility.
+We also do not verify coverage until just before the appointment since insurance plans can change.
 We highly recommend that you contact your health insurance company prior to your appointment with us or any other healthcare provider and ask the following questions:

 Is (name of clinician) considered to be in-network under my mental health benefits?